DailyOpsResources/Jenkins_demos/Troubleshooting/Examples.md

 ```

-**Example 3:** In this example, the "Build" stage runs a build script using the make command.
+3. In this example, the "Build" stage runs a build script using the make command.
 However, the build fails with an error related to a missing file (file1.c).
 The console output displays the error message from the gcc compiler indicating that the file is not found, causing the build failure.
 ```
 Started by user Ryan Wilson
 Running on Development Agent in /var/jenkins/workspace/Build and Test